calcit-lang/calcit-runner.nim/README.md

 cr -e="range 100" # eval from CLI

 cr --emit-js # compile to js
+cr --emit-js --mjs # compile to mjs cr --emit-js --emit-path=out/ # compile to js and save in `out/`

 cr --emit-ir # compile to intermediate representation